JacksonStark/Scheduler/README.md

 # Interview Scheduler

-  Interview Scheduler is a small react app that allows users to book, edit and delete "fake" appointments for the days Monday to Friday.
+  Interview Scheduler is a web application, built with React, that allows users to book, edit and delete appointments for the days Monday through Friday.

 ## Setup